Hi, I’m Yonatan Levy

 By the time I graduated, I had figured out that traditional art was limiting my ability to reach large audiences quickly and independently.
 I wanted to explore a whole new canvas — the Internet — and was increasingly interested in the “new art” of delivering meaningful digital products and services into the hands of huge audiences.
 This led me to launch my first start-up in 2007, which focused on detecting and analyzing online trends.

 I loved building products and fitting them to markets, but as the years progressed, I became engrossed by one overarching paradox: How could product developers and entrepreneurs, who practically worshiped at the altar of innovation, also be so clearly afraid of change?

 Copycatting was rampant in the industry; I had seen smart and talented entrepreneurs and product managers make the same “safe” choices — and ultimately the same safe products — over and over again.
 Had we grown so risk-averse that the safety of certainty and predictability now outweighed the excitement and potential of fresh, bold ideas?

 These questions became the foundation of my product management approach.
-Over time, they turned out to be the key to unlocking my career potential, as I managed to deliver a slew of successful digital products for companies both big and small.
+Over time, they turned out to be the key to unlocking my career potential, as I delivered a slew of successful digital products for companies both big and small.

 Integrating art into business and tech

-I’m no innovation guru, and I don’t have a success formula to offer.
-But I do hope that people can benefit from my multidisciplinary (and sometimes surprising) journey: I began gathering my artistic and creative approaches, problem-solving skills, and accumulated industry experience into one book, with the goal of helping others harness their own personal ingenuity.
+I don't want to be an innovation guru, and I don’t have a success formula to offer.
+But I do hope that people can benefit from my multidisciplinary (and sometimes surprising) findings: I began gathering my artistic and creative approaches, problem-solving skills, and accumulated industry experience into one book, with the goal of helping others harness their own personal ingenuity.